gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

-    The objective of this tutorial is to use the open-source code GROMACS to perform a simple molecular dynamics simulation: a liquid solution of water mixed with sodium (Na\ :sup:`+`) and sulfate
+    The objective of this tutorial is to use the open-source code GROMACS to perform a simple molecular dynamics simulation.
+The system is a bulk solution of water mixed with sodium (Na\ :sup:`+`) and sulfate
     (SO\ :sub:`4`\ :sup:`2-`) ions.